iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Addition.md

 \end{aligned}
 $$

 Where the first is scaling the subspace by a real number $\lambda$ and the second is the Minkowski Addition on sets.
+Sometimes $A + A$ causes confusion, because $A + A$ means $x + y$ with $x, y \in A$, and it's not $2A$, which would means $x = y$.
+Hence, $A + A\subseteq 2A$.
+When the same set is used to encode memebership of elements, assume that they are different elements from the same set doing additions.